Amila-Rukshan/winzigc-compiler/README.md

 ### Return value of a function

-Winzigc supports two ways to change the return value:
+WinZigC supports two ways to change the return value:

 - Assign a value to the function name:
   ```